wuz/wuz.sh-2023/writing/building_a_simple_alfred_workflow_to_grab_gifs_from_my_website.md

 title: "Building a simple Alfred workflow to grab gifs from my website"
 date: 2019-01-15T03:50:00.991Z
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/d0gq1cwl3uvduvn1l6kr.png
+stage: 2
 ---

 I save a lot of gifs.

 ![](https://thepracticaldev.s3.amazonaws.com/i/wyzsfhh30j2e9ujvh1cw.png)

 <figcaption>I've got 169 as of this article</figcaption>

 I used to store them in Dropbox and share them with a link, but Dropbox has changed the way they handle Public folders and links, so it was a hassle to drop a gif in.
 Plus, I'm trying to migrate my stuff away from big services in 2019 (more coming this in a future post!)
 With this in mind, a week or two ago I setup a nice little [Alfred workflow](https://www.alfredapp.com) for to grab the links to my gifs and share them.

 ![](https://wuz.fyi/gifs/typing.gif)

 <figcaption>Actual footage of me searching and sharing gifs (not actual footage)</figcaption>

 First things first, I had to set up my gif hosting.
 I use [NearlyFreeSpeech](https://nearlyfreespeech.net) to host [my personal site](https://wuz.fyi).
 I store the gifs in a folder in there and sync them back and forth using [rsync](https://www.samba.org/rsync/).
 Basically all you need for this step is a publicly hosted base url for your gifs - i.e. https://wuz.fyi/gifs for my site.